 - Use it with Huevos Rancheros instead of the more traditional red enchilada sauce

-- Pour it over or poached or scrambled eggs for a lift of flavor
+- Pour it over poached or scrambled eggs for a lift of flavor

-- Use it with any kind of tacos for moisture and flavor
+- Use it with any kind of tacos as the sauce

 - Chips and salsa anyone?
-My great weakness…or baked nachos with Jack cheese
+My great weakness

 - 1 cup water